astromatic/visiomatic/doc/src/interface.rst

    :alt: Advanced Menu main view
    :align: center

-   Snapshot of the Advanced Menu.
+   Snapshot of the Advanced Menu (emphasized at the left).

 Channel Mixing |equalizer2|
 ---------------------------